 Coffin Bay, South Australia

-If you had to name an Australian oyster, Coffin Bay is probably the one that jumps to mind.
+If you had to name an Australian oyster, Coffin Bay in South Australia is probably the one that jumps to mind.
 Oysters grown here are becoming world-renowned.
 Not a bad effort, considering the Coffin Bay industry nearly collapsed in the late 19th century.
 The key to the success of Coffin Bay?
 The nutrient-rich waters around the sandbanks east of Point Longnose.
 They give the oysters grown here a seriously salty sea taste that’s prized around the country.
-Taste them for yourself on our 3-day Southern Ocean Wildlife Adventure.

 Smoky Bay, South Australia